Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Preliminaries

+that $\Omega^{c}_{aL}$ \eqref{delta_error} in the sense that the numerically approximated initial probability density vanishes in a neighborhood on boundary $\Omega_L$, to beyond several order down of machine accuracy.
+In addition, under this conditions we invoke the Restriction operators in Sobolev spaces argument, such us \eqref{extension_estimate} in the subsection below, which allow us to make rigorous semi discrete error estimates in Sobolev norms with respect to the solution $f(t,\cdot)\in \mathbb R^d$ of the homogeneous Boltzmann Cauchy problem (\ref{singleEq} - \ref{grad-cut-off}) under consideration.

-Now, for the estimate \eqref{mu-error1} to be of practical use one needs to compute the precise value of the constants $C$ and $r$.
-As a general matter, they are quite difficult to compute, furthermore, analytical estimates available, although quantitative, are likely far from optimal.
-The result is that the choice \eqref{mu-error1} most of the times overestimate the size of the simulation domain.
+Finally, for such estimate \eqref{delta_error1} to be of practical use one would need to compute the precise value of the constants $C$ and $r$.
+As a general matter, these constants comes from available analytical estimates, although quantitative, are likely far from optimal.
+The result is that the choice \eqref{delta_error1} most of the times overestimate the size of the simulation domain.
 It is reasonable then, for practical purposes, to simply set $r_o = r = 1$ and choose $C=C_o\geq1$ as the smallest constant satisfying \eqref{contfo} (which always exists for any compactly supported and bounded $f_0$).
 That this choice of parameters is natural, it is noted from the fact that

-with equality if and only if $f_0$ is the equilibrium Maxwellian as in \eqref{eqMax} (in such a case $C=1$). \\ Then, a simple use of the classical {\em Normal Table for log-normal distributions} yields the error $\mu$ incurred in the simulation as a function of the chosen $\Omega_L$, uniformly in time, for any simulation of the Boltzmann collisional model homogeneous in $x$-space.
+with equality if and only if $f_0$ is the equilibrium Maxwellian as in \eqref{eqMax} (in such a case $C=1$).